akoreman/Marching-Cubes-Unity-Job-System/README.md

 # Marching Cubes

 WIP.
 Implementation of the marching cubes algorithm to visualise scalar fields.
+Specifically to to make animations of metaball fluids.
 Implemented using Unity3D.

-**Currently Implemented:**
+**Currently implemented:**

-- Interpolated 3D marching cubes for visualising scalar fields.
+- Interpolated 3D marching cubes for visualising scalar fields (CPU).

+**To do:**

+- Fix normals to improve shading.
+- Convert to use compute shaders to speed up the algorithm.

 # Screenshots